lsamaroo/editrowform/README.md

 	    		/*
-	    		 * A time in millis to disable the save button when it's clicked */
+	    		 * A time in millis to disable the cancel button when it's clicked */
 	    		cancelButtonTimeout: "",